 How to Lower Flood Insurance Costs

 The NFIP updated the way it determines individual flood insurance rates in 2022 when Risk Rating 2.0 went into full effect.
 The new system replaces the old FIRM method of lumping houses into general insurance categories based on location.
-While flood maps are still valid for planning purposes, Risk Rating 2.0 accounts for multiple structural variables, including:

 With a lower risk of flood damage, insurers will be more generous with pricing.
 If you have to get insurance through the NFIP, you have several options to reduce your premiums, including: